-During this lockdown, the Neem Tree will be keeping our clinics open and will continue to support all of our patients with their dental needs.
+During the fluctuating amount of covid cases around the UK and the craziness of government tier rules and lockdowns, The Neem Tree will be keeping our clinics open and will continue to support all of our patients with their dental needs.

 We know you are probably sick of hearing about the coronavirus but now we are here to talk about the reality of this virus and how it will impact your dental visits.
 We are here to help ease your mind about the real facts about the virus and how to stay safe.
 This article will inform you about the reality of the situation that we are all currently living with.